 - Build participants’ knowledge on the elements required for geo-enabling a Health information System (HIS)

-- Strengthen the participants technical capacity when it comes to the management and use of geospatial data technologies in public health
+- Strengthen the participants’ technical capacity when it comes to the management and use of geospatial data technologies in public health

-This course is primarily developed to be integrated in the regular curriculum of Schools of Public Health across Asia and the Pacific or used by individuals interested in the topics it covers.
-It addresses staff from the health sector in countries (government and key partners), more specifically: (1) policymakers and managers; (2) HIS staff at national and sub national level; (3) data managers and GIS technicians; (4) students in health sciences and practice.
+This course has primarily been developed to be integrated in the regular curriculum of Schools of Public Health across Asia and the Pacific or used by individuals interested in the topics it covers.

 Each module of the course consists of PowerPoint slides accompanied by associated reference materials organized in such a way that anybody interested in the topic could learn about it and anybody having the knowledge on the topics being covered could give it to students.

-Download link | |||||
+Syllabus: Download link

 Course: | |||||

-Module 1: Medical Geography – 2 hours | Slides | Exercises | Reference materials | ||
+Module 1: Medical Geography | Slides | Exercise materials | Reference materials | ||

-Session 1.1 | Context and objective of the training, agenda and round of introduction of the participants | Download link | |||
+Session 1.1 | Context and objective of the training, agenda, and round of introduction of the participants | Download link | |||

-Session 1.2 | The geographic dimension of public health | Download link | Health service coverage and its evaluation | ||
+Session 1.2 | The geographic dimension and the potential of geospatial data and technologies in public health | Download link | Health service coverage and its evaluation | ||

-Session 1.3 | Examples from the Region | Download link | |||
+Session 1.3 | Examples of application of geospatial data and technologies in public health | Download link | |||

-Module 2: Geo-enabling the Health Information System (HIS) | Slides | Exercises | Reference materials | ||
+Module 2: Geo-enabling the Health Information System (HIS) | Slides | Exercise materials | Reference materials | ||

-Session 2.1 | Geography and time in the HIS | Download link |
+Session 2.1 | Introduction to the Health Information System (HIS) geo-enabling framework | Download link | |||

-Session 2.2 | The HIS geo-enabling framework: Description | Download link | HIS Geo-enabling Toolkit | ||
+Session 2.2 | Implementation of the HIS Geo-enabling Framework | Download link | HIS Geo-enabling Toolkit | ||

-Session 2.4 | The Health GeoLab Collaborative: A regional resources to support HIS geo-enabling across Asia and Pacific |
+Session 2.3 | The Health GeoLab Hub: A regional resources to support HIS geo-enabling across Asia and Pacific | Download link | Health GeoLab website | ||

-Module 3: Geospatial Data Management | Slides | Exercises | Reference materials | ||
+Module 3: Geospatial Data Management | Slides | Exercise materials | Reference materials | ||

 Session 3.1 | Introduction to the geospatial data management cycle | Download link | Health GeoLab Collaborative Guidance Document Part 1: Introduction to the data-information-knowledge-decision continuum and the geospatial data management | ||

-Session 3.2 | Implementing the geospatial data management (Part 1): Documenting the process and defining the data needs | Download link | HGLC Guidance Document Part 2.1 Documenting the process and defining the data need | ||
+Session 3.2 | Implementing the geospatial data management cycle (Part 1): Document the process and define the data needs | Download link | HGLC Guidance Document Part 2.1 Documenting the process and defining the data need | ||

-Session 3.3 | Implementing the geospatial data management cycle (Part 2): Defining the vocabulary, the data set specifications, standards, protocols, and ground reference | Download link | HGLC Guidance Document Part 2.2 Defining the vocabulary, the data set specifications and the ground reference | ||
+Session 3.3 | Implementing the geospatial data management cycle (Part 2): Define the terminology, data set specifications, and ground reference | Download link | HGLC Guidance Document Part 2.2 Defining the vocabulary, the data set specifications and the ground reference | ||

-Session 3.4 | Implementing the geospatial data management cycle (Part 3): Data compilation and gaps assessment | Download link | HGLC Guidance Document Part 2.3 Compiling existing data and identifying gaps | ||
+Session 3.4 | Implementing the geospatial data management cycle (Part 3): Document the data | Download link | HGLC Guidance Document Part 2.5.1 Documenting the data using a metadata profile | ||

-Session 3.5 | Implementing the geospatial data management cycle (Part 4): Data collection and extraction | Download link | HGLC Guidance Document Part 2.4.2 Collecting data in the field | ||
+Session 3.5 | Implementing the geospatial data management cycle (Part 4): Compile the data and identify data gaps | Download link | HGLC Guidance Document Part 2.3 Compiling existing data and identifying gaps | ||

-Session 3.6 | Implementing the geospatial data management cycle (Part 5): Data cleaning, validation, and documentation | Download link | HGLC Guidance Document Part 2.5.1 Documenting the data using a metadata profile | ||
+Session 3.6 | Implementing the geospatial data management cycle (Part 5): Fill data gaps | Download link |

-Session 3.7 | Implementing the geospatial data management cycle (Part 6): Data distribution, use, and update | Download link | HGLC Guidance Document Part 2.6.1 Creating good thematic maps using desktop GIS software | ||
+Session 3.7 | Implementing the geospatial data management cycle (Part 6): Host, maintain, share, use, and update data | Download link | HGLC Guidance Document Part 2.6.1 Creating good thematic maps using desktop GIS software | ||

-Module 4: Hands-on Geospatial Technologies | Slides | Exercises | Reference materials | ||
+Module 4: Hands-on Geospatial Technologies | Slides | Exercise materials | Reference materials | ||

 Session 4.1 | Introduction to geospatial technologies | Download link | |||